-a.
 Downtown Station Area Specific Plan and North Santa Rosa Station Area Specific Plan

 The proposed amendments also align with the goals and policies of the City's Downtown Station Area Specific Plan and the North Santa Rosa Station Area Specific Plan.
-Each of the specific plans support higher density housing development within their boundaries, which coincide with the boundaries of two of the City's six Priority Development Areas (PDA), as well as encourage higher density development near major transit stops such as the Transit Mall and the two Sonoma Marin Area Rail Transit (SMART) stations.
+Each of these Plans support higher density housing development within their boundaries, which coincide with the boundaries of two of the City's six Priority Development Areas (PDA), as well as encourage higher density development near major transit stops such as the Transit Mall and the two Sonoma Marin Area Rail Transit (SMART) stations.
 Further, the proposed ordinance amendments would support and implement the City's HAP and Inclusionary Housing Ordinance by enhancing the affordable housing production incentives provided by State law.

-b.
+a.
 Inclusionary Housing Ordinance

-The inclusionary housing ordinance requires residential housing development citywide to either include Lower and moderate-income units in a project ("allocated unit" or "inclusionary" unit) or pay an inclusionary fee.
-It was amended in 2019 to incentivize downtown residential development by offering reduced inclusionary set-aside and inclusionary fees for residential development project located within the downtown planning area.
+The inclusionary housing ordinance requires residential housing development citywide to either include lower- and moderate-income units in a project ("allocated unit" or "inclusionary" unit) or pay an inclusionary fee.
+It was amended in 2019 to incentivize downtown residential development by offering reduced inclusionary set-aside and inclusionary fees for residential development projects located within the Downtown Station Area.

-The amended Density Bonus ordinance will continue to complement and incentivize downtown residential development by offering qualified downtown residential development a supplemental density bonus (described below).
+The amended Density Bonus Ordinance will continue to complement and incentivize downtown residential development by offering qualified downtown residential development a supplemental density bonus (described below).